2251 views

 Sometimes you may have no other option but to allow bailiffs to enter your home, but this is under certain circumstances.
 Read more about this in ‘can bailiffs force entry into your home’.

-However, it is essential to note that on their first visit, bailiffs can only enter if you tell them they can or through a door that has been left open.
+However, it is important to note that on their first visit, bailiffs can only enter if you tell them they can or through a door that has been left open.

 Can bailiffs force entry into your home?